Fiber: The Powerhouse Nutrient

 Dr. Kristine Devillier is a board-certified naturopath and master herbalist.
 She brings more than 20 years’ experience and a wealth of knowledge about natural health to each consultation — providing practical, easy-to-follow advice on physical, mental, emotional, and spiritual health.
 Dr. Devillier creates a custom-made plan for your life no matter how busy you are and how many obstacles you think you may have.

-If you want to improve your health using a combination of traditional and alternative techniques, give us a call on 337-332-2705 or reach us online for more information.
+If you want to improve your health using a combination of traditional and alternative techniques, give us a call at 337-332-2705 or reach us online for more information.
 We offer natural health consultations in Breaux Bridge, Lafayette, and the entire Acadiana area.